-As disclosed in note 3, the group has recognised a disposal group for the Alaskan assets that are being sold with the sale of US subsidiary Afranex (Alaska) Limited.
-The assets of the disposal group consist solely of capitalised mineral exploration interests, with no movements during 2022 other than revaluation in the functional currency of the subsidiary, USD.
+As disclosed in note 3, in 2022, the Group recognised a disposal group for the Alaskan assets that were sold with the sale of US subsidiary Afranex (Alaska) Limited.
+At 30 June 2022, the assets of the disposal group previously consisted solely of capitalised mineral exploration interests.
+However, as disclosed in note 3, the variation deed combined repayment of the outstanding convertible notes with the sale of the Alaskan assets, which caused the reclassification of the convertible note and the classification of the \$750,000 receivable to the disposal group.
+This reclassification changed comparative balances for 30 June 2022.